yuchnw/quadSimulator/README.md

 *Curretnly there is some issue with setting target position and I am working on that.*

+## Important Point
+### Offboard Mode Setup
+The flight controller needs a stream of setpoint messages before the commander accepts offboard mode.
+Make sure the flight controller gets a stream of setpoints (0.5s timeout) before you switch to offboard mode.
+The system will reject offboard otherwise.

 ## Installation
 ### Prerequisite
 The system should have ROS(*Indigo, Kinetic, Lunar or Melodic*), relative workspace and Gazebo(*8 or later*) installed.